Looking for the best time to visit Seville, Spain? I'll take you through weather, events, crowd levels, and prices for each month and season.

 Seville is one of my favorite places in the world.
 It's remained in my TOP 5 favorite cities since my first visit in 2014.
 The fact that I've returned to Seville more than any other European city should say it all.

 There are so many reasons to love and return to Seville again and again.
 It’s the cultural gem of Spain, oozing with passion and charm.
 Extravagant Moorish palaces, enchanting Flamenco performances, mouthwatering tapas, serene parks and gardens…Seville has it all.

-Like every other popular city in Europe, when you choose to visit Seville can make or break your trip based off crowd levels alone.
+Like every other popular destination, when you choose to visit Seville can make or break your trip based on crowd levels alone.
 It’s important to take weather, events, holidays, and peak tourist season into consideration before booking your airline tickets.

 Seville in Spring - March through May

 The best time to visit Seville for perfect weather

 Spring easily wins for the best time to visit Seville, Spain.
 This season offers perfect sightseeing weather.

 Seville in March is the best month if you want the fewest crowds.
 It won’t be warm enough to lay by the pool, but it will be perfect for walking around all day without breaking a sweat.
 You’ll see lows in the mid-40s and highs in the low-70s.

 March brings the highest chance of rain with an average of 9 rainy days.
 Rainfall declines the further you get into spring, with an average of 7 rainy days in April and 6 in May.

 Seville in April is wonderful weather wise with temperatures ranging from the low-50s to mid-70s.
 However, it's not ideal if you want to avoid crowds and high hotel prices with two major holidays taking place.